 Led by highly qualified canoe guides, explore the banks of the river, where game can be seen from a totally different perspective.
 Canoe trips vary in length from one to seven hours however a one-hour canoe trip is a great prelude to an evening game drive.

 No experience or particular strength is required – it is an effortless drift, as the flow of the Zambezi pushes the canoes downstream.
 This is a time to relax, listen to the sounds of the huge variety of bird-life and admire their sheer beauty.

 Potato Bush Camp operates scenic boat trips using 6 metre aluminum river cruisers.
 Designed for river systems, they are the perfect boat for the Zambezi River as sandbanks make navigation on the water very difficult.

-Potato Bush Camp · Safaris
+Potato Bush Camp · Safari

 Potato Bush Camp has expert fishing guides and a range of boats to perfectly suit the real fishing enthusiast.
 The camp supplies all fishing euipment, but for enthusiasts who prefer their own equipment.
 The tackle and technique for tigerfish has been described as very similar to that of 'bone-fishing'.